palinalif/TomoriBot/memory_bank/systemPatterns.prompt.md

 - Provides DRY functions for command interactions:
   - `promptWithConfirmation` for yes/no decisions
   - `promptWithModal` for form inputs
-  - `showInfoEmbed` for status/info messages
+  - `replyInfoEmbed` for status/info messages
 - Used in all slash commands and interaction flows

 #### Event Helpers (`src/utils/discord/eventHelper.ts`)